-If you are wondering about your dining options on land, there are a huge variety of places, from fine restaurants such as Red Mangrove Aventura Lodge, boat to table dining at the fish market, or inexpensive street food at the locals market.
+If you are wondering about your Galapagos vacation dining options on land, there is a huge variety of places, from fine restaurants such as Red Mangrove Aventura Lodge, boat to table dining at the fish market, or inexpensive street food at the locals market.
 This week we tell you about another hidden gem – the kioscos, or kiosks in Puerto Ayora.

 The kioscos is a street of restaurants in Puerto Ayora, Santa Cruz frequented by locals and tourists in-the-know.
 All the restaurants in the area are small informal mom-and-pop shops.
-At the kioscos, you can sit outdoors, dine on fresh seafood, and people-watch as hordes of hungry locals and tourists pick out their dinner from platters of fish.
+At the kioscos, you can sit outdoors, dine on fresh seafood, and people-watch as hordes of hungry locals and tourists pick out their dinner.

-Prices are extremely reasonable, ranging from $8 USD for a cazuela de mariscos (a delicious mixed seafood casserole), to $10-20 for a langostino accompanied with rice, plaintains and a small side salad (depending on the size)
+Prices are extremely reasonable, ranging from $8 USD for a cazuela de mariscos (a delicious mixed seafood casserole), to $10-20 for a langostino accompanied with rice, plantains and a small side salad (depending on the size).